-MUS U250 Music Career Development (1.5 cr.)
-P: T152 Music Theory and Literature II.
+MUS U250 Music Career Development (1-2 cr.)
+P: O214 Jazz History or T152 Music Theory and Literature II.
 This course will provide the knowledge and foundation for a productive and sustainable professional life by introducing tools for emerging artists to expand their professional knowledge, develop self-awareness, communicate effectively, prepare a competitive portfolio, and consider career choices.